Furman-Editions-In-Progress/camerarius/README.md

 <gr>tw=|  w/dahzw=nh tou= lo/gou</gr>
 ~~~
 * Text in another language than Latin is encoded in an XML-like notation, with the appropriate language code, e.g.
+for French,
 ~~~
 <fr>...</fr>
 ~~~
-for French,
+for German,
 ~~~
 <de>...</de>
 ~~~
-for German,
+for Ancient Greek,
 ~~~
 <gr>...</gr>
 ~~~
-for Ancient Greek.
 * Special characters in Latin, e.g. strange accented letters, diphthongs, etc., are always transcribed with the corresponding Unicode character.